-By ordinance, the Assembly must conduct the Municipality's business in public, and all Assembly meetings are open to the public.
-However, either the Assembly or Mayor may call an "executive session" to address certain issues in privacy.
-Issues which warrant a closed session are pending litigation, personnel matters which tend to defame or injure the reputation of persons, or issues that, if immediately disclosed, would tend to adversely affect Municipal finances.
-The Assembly may take no official action in an executive session.
+The Anchorage Assembly meets in regular session at least twice a month.
+However, the Mayor, the Chair of the Assembly, or five Assemblymembers may call special meetings.
+All Assembly meetings are open to the public.
+By ordinance, the Assembly must conduct the Municipality's business in public; however, either the Assembly or the Mayor may call an "executive session" to address certain issues confidentially.
+Issues which warrant an executive session are pending litigation, personnel matters which tend to defame or injure the reputation of persons, or issues that, if immediately disclosed, would tend to adversely affect Municipal finances.
+(AMC 2.30.030K) The Assembly may take no official action in an executive session.

 Actions Of The Assembly